shape-img

 How All Over Printing Is Different From Standard Screen Printing

-The main difference between printing standard sizes of designs and all-over printing is in the spray tack application and how the shirts are loaded onto a press.
-When screen printing a standard design, a light dusting of spray tack is applied to a pallet on press.
-The shirt is then opened, pulled over the pallet and smoothed flat.
-This keeps the shirt from lifting up between colors after ink has been applied.
+The key difference between standard screen printing and all-over printing lies in the spray-tack application and how the shirts are prepared for the press.
+For standard designs, a light dusting of spray tack is applied to the press pallet, and the shirt is opened, pulled over the pallet, and smoothed flat.
+This prevents the shirt from shifting between colors during printing.

-The video below shows a shirt receiving a standard print location being loaded on the press.
+The video above shows a shirt receiving a standard print location being loaded on the press.

-The video below shows a printer loading shirts on the 1 Armed Bandit press.
+The video above shows a printer loading shirts on the 1 Armed Bandit press.

-The video below shows a printer loading shirts on the Alpha 8 press.
+The video above shows a printer loading shirts on the Alpha 8 press.

 All Over Printing Quality Guidelines